amplication/docs/docs/plugins/plugin-events/create-swagger.md

   };
 ```

-You can manipulate the object by adding new values, or replacing existing values that will be used in the template when creating the service file.
+You can manipulate the object by adding new values, or replacing existing values that will be used in the template when creating the swagger file.